 A miniature man registered under the name of Nicolai de Raylan, and his companion as Dr. William Rowe.
 They rented two adjacent comfortable rooms, connected by a large balcony.
 While the porter was moving the luggage of the guests to the room, the owner of the hotel Mr. Christofferson managed to talk with the doctor and became convinced of the rightness of his guess.
 Rowe told him he met de Raylan a few months ago in small town Canon of the Rocky Mountains of Colorado, where he worked as a practicing physician.

 Along with the Phoenix, Canon was considered as one of the best climatic resorts for consumptive patients.
 Nicolai de Raylan arrived there from Chicago, hoping that the mountain air would stop the disease.
 For a while it seemed that a serious illness was receding.
 Nicolai got stronger, began to walk around the picturesque surroundings, hope appeared in his eyes.
 But with the onset of cold weather, Raylan's health deteriorated and the doctor advised him to move to warm Arizona for the winter.
-Just at that time, Raylan’s wife Anna with the son Harry arrived in Canon.
+Just at that time, Raylan’s wife Anna and son Harry arrived in Canon.
 Spouse asked Dr. Rowe to accompany her husband as a personal physician.
 The doctor was not busy with family concerns, by that time he had become a widower.
 The promised fee of 20 dollars a day exceeded his income from medical practice, and the patient was genuinely sympathetic, therefore Rowe accepted the proposal without long hesitation.
 So Raylan traveled south to Arizona with his personal physician, while his wife and son returned to Chicago.

 Nicolai had a photo album in an expensive leather cover, which he often showed to the doctor and the owner of the hotel.
 In one of the pictures he was captured on a rearing horse, in the uniform of famous Chicago’s «black hussars», a showy cavalry company, which indispensably participated in all crowded celebrations and parades.
 Raylan said that in addition to serving at the Russian consulate, his main pastime was training in the hussars’ detachment and in the athletic club.

 The album was filled with photos of friends, relatives and his own pictures.
 Among them was a photograph of a young girl with a bouquet of white flowers, a long, falling bang on her forehead and a slightly noticeable smile reminiscent of the smile of Leonardo’s Gioconda.
 Raylan said it was Eugene, the beloved of his youth in Russia.
-With great warmth he talked about his beautiful wife Anne and his teenage son Harry, and regularly exchanged letters with them.
+With great warmth he talked about his beautiful wife Anna and his teenage son Harry, and regularly exchanged letters with them.
 Their photos adorned several pages of the album and the bedside table of the fragile hussar.

 De Raylan at the age 17 and his sweetheart Eugene (Zaney).

 Often, Nikolai made short walks together with the doctor, where he told him about numerous affairs with women, and about the news of literary and political life of Russia.
 His service at the Russian Consulate gave him the opportunity receiving new books from the homeland, read Russian newspapers coming with diplomatic mail.
 The doctor learned from de Raylan about the Russian revolution and the adoption of the constitution.
 It was felt that the events taking place in the distant homeland still worried Nicolai.
-Rowe found his patient to be an educated, noble, and well-mannered man, although, sometimes Nicolai used dirty words in the story, telling about the adventures in the «black hussars» squad and other incidents of his stormy life.
+Rowe found his patient to be an educated, noble, and well-mannered man, although, sometimes Nicolai used dirty words, telling about the adventures in the «black hussars» squad and other incidents of his stormy life.

 In the evenings, he usually spent time playing cards at a nearest casino or reading Russian books brought with him.
 His favorite was an old Morocco binding book with illustrations on the Napoleonic Wars.
 When the doctor inquired about the contents of the book, Nicolai replied that these were the memories of Nadezhda Durova, a famous Russian cavalry girl who had fought in the Russian army during the war with Napoleon, posing as a man.
 Several times the doctor accompanied Raylan to the National Bank.
 Subsequently, the bank teller revealed that de Raylan had opened an account shortly after arriving in Phoenix and presented several checks for a small amount.
 He also reported that Raylan had accounts with three Chicago banks under different names.
 Almost every day, when his strength was sufficient, Nicolai reached the post office, asking for letters in his name.
 He did not tell anyone about the contents of his correspondence with his wife and others, but he quoted to the doctor son’s letters with parental pride and compassion.
 The doctor remembered that one of them said: “Dear Papa: I hope you enjoy Arizona and get well.
 Today I had my haircut and the bunny had a haircut, but not by a barber, her hair is falling out.
 Your loving son.
 Harry".